hydra2s/Blazer/README.md

 - Lower-level handling and API for APNG format.
 - Smaller implementation itself due to new principles and OOPs.

+What the hell is the point of all this?
+- Maybe someone needs to animate APNG into Canvas (and it doesn't work).
+- Or maybe someone just needs to extract certain frames from an APNG.
+- Or maybe someone needs to either work from the Web Worker with it.
+- Or maybe someone just needs low-level access.
+- Or if some asshole for some reason refuses to support APNG in the browser.

 # JS WebSocket Intercom

 The main task was to implement objects and classes, as well as method calls, over a remote websocket connection.
 This